recordingpreservation/nrpf-website/_programs/reports-data-gathering.md

 permalink: /reports-and-data/
 weight: 1
 teaser: "Without action and dedicated resources, unique and irreplaceable audio heritage may be lost."
+layout: page
 ---

+NRPF's mission is to coordinate resources in order to support, promote, and preserve recorded sound history.
+In that spirit, we aim to provide data about the current state of recorded sound collections in the United States and their preservation needs.
-As an organization dedicated to the coordination of resources that support awareness of recorded sound history and its preservation, we aim to provide data that informs policies, decisions, and priorities for the work of preserving and creating access to audio recordings.
+This data is intended to inform policy and priorities that can advance the preservation of and access to significant audio recordings.

-We aim to provide, summarize, and create useful background information to inform decision makers and funders regarding responsive, best-practice approaches to preservation challenges that confront the audio preservation community.
+NRPF aims to provide, summarize, and create useful background information to inform decision makers and funders regarding responsive, best-practice approaches to preservation challenges that confront the audio preservation community.
 This guidance touches on many aspects of recorded sound preservation,